andreyka26-git/andreyka26-git.github.io/_posts/2026-04-11-messenger-system-design-is-wrong.md

 ## **What is the answer on the system design interview**

-My answer for this problem on the real System Design problem would be the following:
+My answer for this problem on the real System Design interview would be the following: